c6o/docs/content/reference/kubeclient.md

 ### Batch Mode - Processor Command Stack

-The following snippet creates a new cluster object, and then executes a list of command sequentially.
+The following snippet creates a new cluster object, and then executes a list of commands sequentially.

 A command stack is created with the `begin()` method, and execution on the stack begins when `end()` is called as shown.